Wiselab2/findPhasiRNAs/README.md

 ### Example Runs

-Follow the following steps to run analysis with an example dataset
+Follow the steps below to run analysis with an example dataset

 ```
 # Download the Arabidopsis Thaliana genome